henryduke2/ds4002_project1/README.md

 ## Reproducing Results

 To replicate results from this project, begin by extracting data using the free X API and the 1_Data_Extraction script.
 Replace the bearer_token variable with unique bearer token in the X Developer profile.
 Generate recruit data for high school recruits using the usernames provided in the Recruit_names data file.
 Generate established data for established gritty players using the usernames provided in the Established_names data file.
-The tweets pulled from X should be copied into the file containing additional user information, as seen in the Recruit_data and Established_data files.
-Perform exploratory data analysis on this data using the EDA_script and find trends.
+The tweets pulled from X should be copied into the file containing additional user information, as seen in the Recruit_Data and Established_Data files.
+Perform exploratory data analysis on this data using the 2_EDA_script and find trends.

-Once the database of tweets is established, VADER sentiment analysis can be performed using the VADER_script.
-Load the Recruit_data and Established_data into the VADER_script and save the results as the VADER_scores csv.
+Once the database of tweets is established, VADER sentiment analysis can be performed using the 3_VADER_and_Stat_script.
+Load the Recruit_Data and Established_Data into the VADER_script and generate VADER scores for each tweet.
+Using a Mann-Whitney test, check if there is significant difference in scores between recruits and established players.
+If significance is found, use this to establish a benchmark for what makes a "gritty" player.
+The benchmark will distinguish gritty players from other players and return a list of players recommended for recruitment.

+Within the 3_VADER_and_Stat_script, perform the ANOVA analysis on XOS star rating versus sentiment score to check if the XOS star system also captures grit, or if sentiment doesn't differ significantly between star levels.